jzxr/jzxr.github.io/README.md

 ---

 The main program starts the timer and call the task class to run the various crawlers.
-Scheduler is also tasked to run the program every 6 minutes.
+Scheduler is also tasked to run the program every 1 minute.

 ---

-## 8.1 Github - Piechart
+## 2.1 Github - Piechart

 ---
 This body content is to plot a piechart for github

 ---

-### 8.1.1 Github - import libraries
+### 2.1.1 Github - import libraries

 ---
 This body content is to import libraries required and specify file path